-WDFW tries to return crab pots that are marked with contact information to the owners, along with helpful information on how to prevent the loss of gear.
-Crab pots that cannot be returned or lack contact information are sold at auction or disassembled and disposed of as scrap iron.
+WDFW attempts to return crab pots that are marked with contact information to the owners, along with helpful information on how to prevent the loss of gear.
+Crab pots that cannot be returned, usually because they lack contact information, are donated to non-profit organizations for fund raising activities or disassembled and responsibly recycled or scrapped.